mageops/php-composer-plugin-patchset/README.md

 all actions at once, after the installation/update was performed, just before autoload dump (in case patching changes it).

 This guarantees a consistent state as the plugin compares the current state with the desired one and peforms only the actions necessary to get there.

+**This has one drawback, if your project uses any composer plugins that copy files from vendors to the root of your project then you should patch the root package because the patch applications will happen after those plugins have done their work so patching source files in vendor will have no effect.**

 ### No remote patches